mrintern/how-to-hack-kubernetes/install-instructions.md

 ##  INSTALL docker
   - https://docs.docker.com/engine/install/ubuntu/#set-up-the-repository
-  - the above link is to install on linux (ubuntu), and windows (using the ubuntu app)
+  - the above link is to install on linux (ubuntu)
   - if you are using a mac, install docker desktop and docker engine will be installed along with it https://docs.docker.com/desktop/install/mac-install/
+  - if you are on windows, simply install docker desktop on your windows machine and enable integration with your ubuntu app via the docker desktop settings:

 ##  INSTALL ansible
   - `sudo apt-get update`